Dub1n/dss/docs/getting_started.md

 2. Ensure your files have proper front-matter
 3. Run `python meta/llm_tasks.py --mode docs` to refresh the documentation

-## 🚶 Next Steps
+## Next Steps

-Now that you've set up your DSS project, consider:
+Now that you have a basic understanding of DSS, here are some next steps:

 1. Reviewing the [DSS Guide](mdc:meta/DSS_GUIDE.md) for detailed information
 2. Exploring the [Examples](mdc:docs/examples/) for practical applications